 Who can benefit from this curriculum?

-In my practice, I used the zones curriculum in full or only elements of it.
-I use visual support which is usually Lego-themed and some activities from the curriculum.
+I used the zones curriculum in full or only elements in my practice.
+I use visual support, usually Lego®-themed, and some activities from the curriculum.

-There are 4 zones that we all experience and some of us or our children can get through them several times a day and how long we stay in each zone it’s very personal and depends on day circumstances, our health, and our abilities to self-regulate ourselves.
-Self-regulation skills are extremely important for my students and can go by many names such as impulse control, anger control, self-control, or self-management.
+We all experience four zones, and some of us or our children can get through them several times a day.
+How long we stay in each zone it’s very personal and depends on day circumstances, our health, and our abilities to self-regulate ourselves.
+For example, self-regulation skills are essential for my students and can go by many names, such as impulse control, anger control, self-control, or self-management.

-Whatever approach I use from my professional toolbox, (it maybe be Lego-based Therapy, Teacch, Social stories, The Discrete Trial Training, etc. to deliver child-centered and evidenced-based provision I incorporate elements and lessons on self-regulation into my practice and I use them daily.
+Whatever approach I use from my professional toolbox (it maybe is Lego®-based Therapy, TEACCH, Social stories, Discrete Trial Training, etc. to deliver child-centred and evidenced-based provision, I incorporate elements and lessons on self-regulation into my practice and use them daily.

-This way, I give children tangible tools to use and the ability to practice them.
-I always start the sessions with the self-regulation aspect, when talking about the rules, when something happened, and at the end of my interventions.
+This way, I give children tangible tools and the ability to practice them.
+I always start the sessions with the self-regulation aspect when talking about the rules, when something happened, and at the end of my interventions.

-This includes regulation of sensory needs, emotions, and impulses to meet the demands of the environment, reach one goal and behave in a socially appropriate way or getting through transition and change.
-This way, I reduce challenging behaviour, decrease anxiety, and give children tools for their independence.
+This includes regulation of sensory needs, emotions, and impulses to meet the demands of the environment, reach one goal and behave in a socially appropriate way or get through transition and change.
+This way, I reduce challenging behaviour, decrease anxiety, and give children tools for independence.

-Let me get quickly through 4 different zones to give you a quick idea of what it is.
-As you can see on my Lego-themed resources there are 4 zones:
+Let me quickly get through 4 different zones to give you an idea of what it is.
+As you can see on my Lego-themed resources, there are four zones:

-The Blue Zone – which represents a child feeling sick, sad, tired, bored.
-This is the zone when children will find them after the tantrum or meltdown, they feel sensitive and need proper time and tools to recover and move to a different zone.
+The Blue Zone represents a child feeling sick, sad, tired, and bored.
+This zone is where children will find themselves after a tantrum or meltdown.
+They feel sensitive and need time and tools to recover and move to a different zone.